onyx-and-iris/xair-api-python/README.md

 An FXReturn tuple containing a class for each FX Return channel

-`mixer.aux`
+`mixer.auxreturn`

-A class representing aux channel
+A class representing auxreturn channel

-`mixer.rtn`

-An RTN tuple containing a class for each rtn channel

 `mixer.config`